RingMo-Aerial: An Aerial Remote Sensing Foundation Model With Affine Transformation Contrastive Learning: Experiments

 \subsection{Pre-training Implementation}

 In the pre-training phase of our model, approximately 5.4 million image patches, as mentioned earlier, are utilized.
 Before pre-training, we initialize the model parameters using Kaiming initialization.
 Subsequently, we perform 100 epochs of masked image modeling (MIM) pre-training.
 During MIM pre-training, the input image size is 224, and random cropping and scaling are applied to the input images.
 The mask size is set to 32 pixels.
 The batch size is 2048, with a base learning rate of 2e-4, a cosine annealing learning rate schedule, and a warm-up period of 2 epochs.
+We adopt a masking ratio of 0.6 as the default configuration.
+This value is selected based on preliminary experiments, balancing semantic abstraction and structural preservation in ARS images characterized by multi-scale sparsity.
 Following MIM pre-training, we continue with contrastive learning (CL) pre-training, jointly training for 36 epochs.
 The input image size remains 224, and similar random cropping and scaling are applied.
 The batch size is adjusted to 1024, with a base learning rate of 2e-4, a cosine annealing learning rate schedule, and a warm-up period of 1 epoch.